marcitt/IOT/README.md

 streamlit run st_live_live_plots.py
 ```
 Plots live plots for both attention & text on screen - can be useful for observing relationships between amount of text on screen & how focused the user is

+## Linking to Spotify Data (Basic Client Credientials Workflow)
+- User will provide a link to a playlist
+- Tracks will be ranked according to current environmental conditions